Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 - Enter the code and verify ownership!

 Once you have verified yourself, Google will index your feed and make it discoverable across Google Home, Google Search and Google Assistant.
-If you can get your podcast content to rank highly enough for your chosen keywords, there’s a good chance Google will include you in relevant search results.
+If you can get your podcast content to rank highly enough for your chosen keywords (we go into more detail about this next), there’s a good chance Google will include you in relevant search results.

 Top tip: When you receive your show link from Google Podcasts, don’t forget to add it to your podcast player links so listeners can access it!